qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - i would like to send videos is that possible on the email app
 - just curious as to why i cannot send video clips through your email app i love your app but cannot keep it if there is no video feature
 - why can i send videos through the is app jonahblainefilm at gmail
-- sending videos hello was wondering if you guys are going to allow sending videos via your email app tbsp in order for me to currently do it i have to use apple tbsp
+- was wondering if you guys are going to allow sending videos via your email app  in order for me to currently do it i have to use apple mail
-- how can i send a video on my phone using the email app tbsp it does not appear to be an tbsp
+- how can i send a video on my phone using the email app  it does not appear to be an option
 - how can i send a video on my iphone
 - i was wondering if there is an option to send videos or if you will be adding an option to send videos whenever i need to send a video which is not too often i have to re download gmail to send one just wondering thanks for the great app and the hard work
 - can you not attach videos with the new email app